Please note:

 BUS 477 - Startup Experience (4)

 This experiential course will expose students to the planning and development process of creating a startup.
 Emphasis is placed on integrating and applying all of the foundational skills acquired in previous entrepreneurship and innovation classes in a real world setting.
-Prerequisite: BUS 338, BUS 360W (or another upper division Writing (W) course), both with a minimum grade of C-; 60 units.
+Prerequisite: BUS 338 and BUS 360W, or innovation and entrepreneurship certificate students with BUS 338 and an upper division Writing (W) course, both with a minimum grade of C-; 60 units.
 Recommended: BUS 314, BUS 361.

 and one of